pantheon-systems/terminus/docs/Models/User.md

     Requests API data and returns an object of user site data

 ##### Parameters:
-    [string] $organization
-    -UUID of organization to requests sites from, or null to fetch for all -organizations.
+    [string] $organization UUID of organization to requests sites from, -or null to fetch for all organizations.

 ##### Return:
     [\stdClass] $response['data']